FAQ – Puzzles

 What is a trap?

-This is a trap, so don’t be surprised if you hear a ‘click’ sound from where the pin has dropped into the deeper channel and you have to navigate back to the beginning.
+A trap is where the pin falls into a deeper channel in the maze. if you hear a ‘click’ noise from where the pin has dropped into the deeper channel and you have to navigate back to the beginning.
 Traps can be found in the maze and can surprise you at various times.
 You’ll learn to turn the shaft very carefully to escape the traps as you play with the Revomaze more, but this will become more obvious as you solve the Revomaze; this is difficult, but also a fun part of the maze.

 What does discontinued mean?